rakinplaban/Discord_bot_AI_trandes/README.md

 ## Features

+- **Welcome with a Joke:**
+   Welcomes new members to your server with a personalized joke, setting a friendly tone for interactions.
+(Feature under development, nearly complete.)

 - **AI News Feed**:
   Automatically fetches the latest AI-related news from top sources and posts it in a specified Discord channel.